GDPR Articles 13 and 14

 GDPR, Article 13, Para.
 1(d)

 Legitimate Interests of the Controller: After a Right to Erasure instruction.
-Tillr Technology will retain your basic identity in the event that you tell us you no longer wish to be contacted (your Right to Erasure), so that we know not to contact you in future in the case where your identity finds its way back onto our contacts database from another legally-compliant source.
+Telamon Software will retain your basic identity in the event that you tell us you no longer wish to be contacted (your Right to Erasure), so that we know not to contact you in future in the case where your identity finds its way back onto our contacts database from another legally-compliant source.
 If you do not wish us to retain this basic identity for this ‘Legitimate Interest’ purpose, please contact our controller (contact details above) to instruct us to carry out a full deletion.

 GDPR, Article 14, Para 1(d)